 These statistics illustrates the number of children in childcare preschool, the number of employees with pedagogical assignments and the ratio between children and employees in childcare facilities.
 The purpose is to illustrate the trends in childcare.
 The statistics have been published since 1943, while the ratio between children and employees was first published in 2015.
 The ratio between children and employees does not show the direct time the staff spend with children - also known as "face-to-face" time.
 The inventory is an estimate of resource allocation to the childcare area.
 The statistics is an annual inventory of the number of children enrolled in childcare facilities, the number of employees with pedagogical assignments, and the ratio between children and employees.
 The framework for the statistics follows the recommendations of the work of an inter-ministerial working group, where stakeholders were involved.
-This work and the model for the estimations are documented in the publication "The ratio of children per adults in daycare".
+This work and the model for the estimations are documented in the publication "The ratio of children per adults in daycare - A model to calculate the yearly ratio of children per adults in daycare".